Tencent/ncnn/docs/how-to-build/how-to-build.md

 Alternatively install a cross-compiler provided by the distribution (i.e. on Debian / Ubuntu, you can do `sudo apt install g++-arm-linux-gnueabi g++-arm-linux-gnueabihf g++-aarch64-linux-gnu`).

-Depending on your needs build one ore more of the below targets.
+Depending on your needs build one or more of the below targets.

 AArch32 target with soft float (arm-linux-gnueabi)
 ```